 2. Cut it into interesting shapes

 This tip is more for kids.
 Cutting celery and most vegetables in different shapes would make it more interesting.
 It would also allow you to be more creative with your dishes.
-This trick would not just help with kids, it will also work with adults.

 3. Place it in unusual containers